‘Outlander’ Star Sam Heughan Honored In A Tattoo, Supports Independent Scotland?

 — Steven Cree (@MrStevenCree) March 12, 2017

-According to The Scottish Sun, Outlander star Sam Heughan started bantering playfully with Steven Cree after Cree tweeted a picture of a fan who got a tattoo of Heughan and Cree on her upper chest.
+According to the Scottish Sun, Outlander star Sam Heughan started bantering playfully with Steven Cree after Cree tweeted a picture of a fan who got a tattoo of Heughan and Cree on her upper chest.
 Heughan, who seemed amused at the tattoo, asked Cree if it was his breast that he was showing off.

 Cree, without missing a beat, reminded Heughan that he had a tattoo of his face “on his arse.”
 He also told Heughan to not act like he didn’t know that.